 Buttery soft and meltaway delicious, these Coconut Cherry Shortbread Cookies are just that!
-These little white cookies are sugar-coated shortbread cookies with a twist!
-Loaded with butter, shredded coconut, dried cherries and dark chocolate morsels, their appearance resembling our favorite white powered tea cookies, also known as Russian Tea Cakes, Meltaways, Snowballs, and Italian Wedding Cookies.
-And they are perfect for any occasion and holidays!
+These little bite-size cookies are sugar-coated shortbread cookies with a twist!
+Loaded with butter, shredded coconut, dried cherries, and dark chocolate morsels, their appearance resembling our favorite white powered tea cookies, also known as Russian Tea Cakes, Meltaways, Snowballs, and Italian Wedding Cookies.
+And they are perfect for any occasion and holiday!